conda-forge/aeppl-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `aeppl` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `aeppl, aeppl-base` can be installed with `conda`:

 ```
-conda install aeppl
+conda install aeppl aeppl-base
 ```

 or with `mamba`:

 ```
-mamba install aeppl
+mamba install aeppl aeppl-base
 ```

 It is possible to list all of the versions of `aeppl` available on your platform with `conda`: